kairops/dc-get-next-release/README.md

-# Docker Command: Get Next Release
+# Docker Command: Get Next Release Number

-Simply Next Release decuction script from GIT repository, writen in BASH
+Simply calculate Next Release from any GIT repository, writen in BASH

 Its a part of the Docker Command series